Oregon Almanac: Skiing to Waterfalls, Highest

 Hoodoo, near Sisters

 Mt.
-Hood Meadows, Mt.
+Hood Meadows, at Mt.
 Hood

-SkiBowl, Mt.
+SkiBowl, at Mt.
 Hood

 Spout Springs, near Elgin

-Summit, Government Camp
+Summit, at Government Camp

-Timberline, Mt.
+Timberline, at Mt.
 Hood

 Warner Canyon, near Lakeview

 National Forests: Deschutes, Fremont-Winema, Malheur, Mt.
 Hood, Ochoco, Rogue River-Siskiyou, Umatilla, Umpqua, Wallowa-Whitman, Willamette.
 Also, Crater Lake National Park and Hell’s Canyon National

 The Legislature designated Jory soil as the Oregon state soil by concurrent resolution in 2011.
 The Jory soil is distinguished by its brick-red, clayish nature as it has developed on old volcanic rocks through thousands of years of weathering.
 It is estimated to exist on more than 300,000 acres of western Oregon hillsides and is named after Jory Hill in Marion County.

 Jory soil supports forest vegetation such as Douglas fir and Oregon white oak.
 Many areas with the soil have been cleared and are now used for agriculture.
 Jory soil, coupled with the Willamette Valley climate, provides an ideal setting for various crops, including wine grapes, wheat, Christmas trees, berries, hazelnuts and grass seed.